icinganalysis/icinganalysis.github.io/content/basics/basics_energy_balance.md

 Here, the two sources are merged for easier reading.
 The cited references are also noted inline here.

-Note that the equation figures have AltText that may aid all readers, as the online digital reproductions are of poor quality in some cases.
+The equation are provided as both figures and text, as the online digital reproductions are of poor quality in some cases.

 The term "standard computational model" has not seen wide use.